pawasjohari86/edx-platform/docs/en_us/course_authors/source/course_staffing.rst

 * See course HTML errors.

-**Instructors** have all of the same options for running the course as the course staff.
+**Instructors** have access to all of the same options for running the course as the course staff.
 They can also:

 * Add and remove course staff.